zer0condition/ReverseKit/README.md

  <h2>Sponsor</h1>

  <img src="https://i.imgur.com/KEOydE7.png" alt="WebSec BV logo">
- <p>WebSec BV, a cybersecurity company based in Amsterdam, is recognized for their dedication to helping businesses and individuals protect themselves against online threats.
+ <p><b>WebSec BV</b>, a cybersecurity company based in Amsterdam, is recognized for their dedication to helping businesses and individuals protect themselves against online threats.
 As a valued sponsor, they have contributed significantly to the promotion of cybersecurity and the creation of a safer online world.</p>
  <p>WebSec's team of professionals is committed to staying ahead of the latest threats and developing cutting-edge solutions to keep their clients protected.
 Their passion for cybersecurity education has made them a trusted and reliable partner in the industry.</p>
  <p>Through their sponsorship and support, WebSec has demonstrated their commitment to promoting cybersecurity awareness and helping people stay safe online.
 Their contributions are greatly appreciated and have made a significant impact on the work being done in this field, such as making this project 'ReverseKit' a reality.</p>
  <p>Overall, WebSec BV is a trusted and respected leader in the fight against cybercrime, and their sponsorship and support have been instrumental in promoting a safer online world.
 They are a valued partner and their contributions to this important work are truly appreciated.</p>